ChrisDiamantis99/Data-Analysis-With-Dirty-Data/README.md

 ## Dataset

-The dataset that is used in this project is publicly available on Linkedin
+The dataset messy_data.csv that is used in this project is publicly available on Linkedin

 - **IMBD_title_ID:** The id of IMBD movie.
 - **Original_title:** The name of movie title.